 During this time, I was given a lovely head massage 🙂

-Then she cleaned me up, put on toner, serum and moisturizer, and the treatment was complete!
+Then she cleaned me up, put on toner, serum and moisturizer.

-They had a little makeup room for us to look in the mirror and to fix ourselves up in.
+They had a little makeup room for us to fix ourselves up.

-I noticed that not all of my eye makeup was taken off from the facial… strange – shouldn’t it have cleaned everything?
+I noticed that not all of my eye makeup was taken off from the facial… strange – shouldn’t it have removed everything?
 Oh well!

-My skin was super smooth – like a baby’s butt – BUT a bit red.
+My skin was super smooth – like a baby’s bottom – BUT a bit red.

 Maybe because I’m not used to the vacuuming or their products?

-I get it sometimes when there’s excessive heat/sweating, adapting to new climates (like the first few days in CM!), stress, or maybe I was just sensitive to their products…unsure what the culprit was.
+I get it sometimes when there’s excessive heat/sweating, or just under a lot of stress.
+Maybe I was just sensitive to their products…unsure what the culprit was.